+SCCM CB Run PowerShell Script Directly from Collection Configuration Manager ConfigMgr?
 SCCM CB fast channel has an option to push PowerShell scripts to devices.
-This PowerShell scripts can be pushed almost in the real-time.
-This real time push of RUN PowerShell script is explained in the video tutorial attached above.
-In this post, we will see “SCCM Run Scripts options and architecture”.
+These PowerShell scripts can be pushed almost in real-time.

 SCCM 1810 Updates – Improvements in SCCM Run Scripts

-With SCCM 1810, you can now view detailed script output in raw or structured JSON format.
+With SCCM 1810, you can view detailed script output in raw or structured JSON format.
 The following SCCM script performance and troubleshooting improvements apply from SCCM 1810 version onwards:

 - Updated SCCM 1810 clients return output less than 80 KB to the site over a fast communication channel.
 This change increases the performance of viewing script or query output.

-- Additional logs for troubleshooting as I mentioned in the CMPivot post.
+- Additional logs for troubleshooting, as I mentioned in the CMPivot post.

-Enable Create and Run Script feature
+- Enable Create and Run Script feature

-Import PowerShell Script
+- Import PowerShell Script

-Approve or Decline the PowerShell Script
+- Approve or Decline the PowerShell Script

-Right click on Device collection and run the script
+- Right-click on Device collection and run the script

 - Read parameters from the PowerShell script.